 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not refrigerate or freeze it.
-Dispose of any medication that is damaged or should otherwise not be used and be sure to have a replacement available.
+Dispose of the medication after the expiration date on the device or the carton and be sure to have a replacement available.

 What should I do in case of OVERDOSE?